 However, we are also open to the text proposed by the EU to which we would like to make an amendment from the draft text.
 It would read as follows:

-6. “Cumulative impacts” means impacts on the same ecosystems resulting from different activities, or from the repetition of similar activities over time
+6. “Cumulative impacts” means impacts on the same ecosystems resulting from different activities, or from the repetition of similar activities over time, including climate change, ocean acidification and related impacts.

 Switzerland proposes the following text for Art.
 26:

-1. Possible transboundary impacts shall be taken into account in environmental impact assessments.
+1. Possible transboundary impacts of activities conducted in areas beyond national jurisdiction shall be taken into account in environmental impact assessments.

 We don’t have a proposal for wording of para.
 2 but suggest to delete the part “…including the continental shelf beyond 200 nautical miles” because this is already covered by Art.
 4 para.
 2.